 Building software applications for global audiences is a challenging task.
 One of the critical aspects that software engineers have to consider is making these applications speak different languages.
 A widely used approach is to use translated resource files.
-However, for those cases where you need to make translations more dynamic, moving them to a database might be a good alternative.
+However, moving them to a database might be a good alternative for those cases where you need to make translations more dynamic.
 There are multiple ways of building multilingual relational databases.
 Yet, one must understand both the approaches and the tradeoffs before starting.

 If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.

 A straightforward way to build multilingual relational databases is to add denormalized translation columns for each supported language.